novalabsxyz/devdocs/blockchain/run-your-own-miner.md

 # Run Your Own Miner

+{% hint style="danger" %}
+**You are about to build a Hotspot that will not mine HNT.**

+The ability to mine HNT with a DIY gateway is not yet supported.
+Please join the [Helium Discord Server](https://discord.gg/helium) and the \#hotspot-diy-hardware channel for the latest updates on the roadmap.

+Once again, if you build a DIY Hotspot, it will only route Helium LoRaWAN Packets.
+It would not earn HNT.
+{% endhint %}

 ![](../.gitbook/assets/artboard-copy-57%20%281%29.jpg)

 Running a Helium Miner is a great way to get some exposure to the blockchain and to support the network.
 If you have [your own hardware deployed](../hotspot/developer-setup.md), this is necessary for routing LoRaWAN packets according to our [LongFi](https://developer.helium.com/longfi/introduction) protocol.